China Working to Counter US Naval Power in the Pacific

 Shortly after the Pentagon report was released, though, a leading Chinese newspaper, The Global Times, published an editorial calling on China to have an anti-ship ballistic missile and other so-called "carrier-killing measures."
 The editorial said China must build what it described as "a credible deterrence" to counter U.S. naval power in the Pacific Ocean.

-At the same time, Beijing has grown increasingly vocal in recent months in demanding that U.S. ships stay away from wide areas of ocean - covering much of the Yellow, East and South China seas - where it claims sovereignty.
+At the same time, Beijing has grown increasingly vocal in recent months in demanding that U.S. ships stay away from wide areas of ocean - covering much of the Yellow, East and South China seas - where it claims sovereignty..
+U.S. officials say they do not know the extent of China's military power.
+They repeatedly have called for greater Chinese transparency on its military capabilities and intentions.

 Related tags .....